 Wouldn’t it be great to get inside the heads of our Scottish ancestors?
 Learn what made them decide to leave their homes?
-The British Isles Family History Society of Greater Ottawa (BIFHSGO) is putting the spotlight on Scottish migration this fall at its third annual virtual conference.
+The British Isles Family History Society of Greater Ottawa (BIFHSGO) is putting the spotlight on Scottish migration this fall at its third annual virtual conference on October 28/29.
 Mark your calendars!

 This year’s event focuses on Scottish ancestry with particular attention given to the stories of migrants and the decisions that inspired waves of migration.
 The virtual format will give everyone around the world access to some of Scotland’s top historians and genealogy experts, and in the breakout sessions you will be able to connect with archivists and seasoned family historians.